Recovery in Motion

 origins

-Recovery in Motion was born out of Creative Connections, Pioneer Winter Collective’s artist accelerator program.
+Recovery in Motion was borne out of Creative Connections, Pioneer Winter Collective’s artist accelerator program.
 In 2024, Andrea Labbée created Miss Enfranchised, a deeply personal work about addiction, loss, and recovery during her Creative Connections residency.
 The conversations that followed her performance revealed how many people in the audience were in recovery themselves or had been touched by it.
 What began as a single artist’s project quickly became an ongoing community practice, expanding from one person’s story into a shared space for creative healing and collective recovery.

 Facilitators